Imperial Bedroom: Release and promotion

 Imperial Bedroom was promoted under the one-word tagline, "Masterpiece?", which Thomson says attracted as much positive publicity as it did negative.
 After refusing to conduct interviews for several years, Costello began speaking with the press again, explaining: "In the beginning [of my career], I did a few interviews, and I didn't feel they went very well, so I just stopped doing them. [...]
 Then when the time went by, and I felt there were some thing that were perhaps necessary to explain, I changed my mind."
 According to Thomson, Costello's initial refusal did little to help in his diminishing sales numbers, as interviews were essential to album promoting at the time.
-During a particular interview with Rolling Stones Greil Marcus, he atoned for an incident that occurred on the American Armed Funk Tour in March 1979, in which he insulting various American musical artists James Brown and Ray Charles, using racial slurs, in a drunken exchange with Stephen Stills.
+During a particular interview with Rolling Stones Greil Marcus, he atoned for an incident that occurred on the American Armed Funk Tour in March 1979, in which he insulted James Brown and Ray Charles, using racial slurs, in a drunken exchange with Stephen Stills.
 He gave further apologetic comments in The New York Times, Newsweek and the Los Angeles Times.
 (Note: Reflecting on the incident in his 2015 memoir, Costello wrote: "So what if my career was rolled back off the launching pad?
 Life eventually became a lot more interesting due to this failure to get into some undeserved and potentially fatal orbit.")